Shopify/polaris/documentation/guides/migrating-from-v8-to-v9.md

 )
 ```

-The `CustomProperties` component will generate Polaris custom properties (`--p-*`) based on the `colorScheme` prop and make them accessible to all it's descendants.
+The `CustomProperties` component will generate Polaris custom properties (`--p-*`) based on the `colorScheme` prop and make them accessible to all its descendants.

 > Note: `colorScheme="inverse"` has been deprecated and requires authors to explicitly set `light` or `dark` values.